 If your doctor orders an angiogram, be assured that you are in good hands with Banner Health.
 Imaging tests are part of our comprehensive care, helping to make sure there is a complete understanding of your condition so we can provide the best treatment options possible.

 An angiogram is an x-ray procedure that is used to detect blockages in the arterial system, typically around the heart.
 A cerebral angiogram looks at the blood vessels in your neck or head.
 A CT angiogram (CTA) uses a computed tomography scan (CT scan) to examine your heart and blood vessels.
 Learn more about CT angiograms.

 Your doctor may order an angiogram if you are experiencing symptoms that may be due to blocked arteries or blockages around your heart.
 This test can help diagnose a stroke, an aneurysm, tumors, blood clots, and arterial stenosis.

 The team at Banner Health will let you know how to prepare for your angiogram.
 Common considerations include:

 Angiograms are performed in a hospital setting.
 Typically, you will be sedated during this procedure.
-It may take only 15-20 minutes to perform or it could take a couple of hours, depending on your unique medical needs.
+An angiogram procedure may take only 15-20 minutes to perform or it could take a couple of hours, depending on your unique medical needs.

 An angiogram starts with a needle being inserted into your femoral artery (located in your groin).
 A catheter is inserted into the area of interest.
 As a contrast dye is injected, x-ray images are taken to identify blockages.
 This will help your surgeon decide the best mode of treatment.
 Some therapies such as a balloon angioplasty and stent replacement can be performed as part of the angiogram or afterwards.